Mobius1729/freeCodeCamp/guide/english/blockchain/bitcoin/index.md

     - All the users are able to read , write and get updated on that notebook.
 2. Ownership of bitcoins is established through digital keys, Bitcoin addresses, and digital signatures.
 3. _Digital Keys_ are crated and stored offline and consist of a mathematically-related Private-Public key-pair, created using the Elliptic Curve Signature Algorithm(_ECDSA_)
 4. The **Private key(Privkey)** is initially generated at random, and is kept secret at all times.
 It is used by the current owner of bitcoins to digitally sign a Bitcoin transaction, when he authorizes the transfer to the new user.
-A transaction
+The private key is used to sign digital signatures (hence verifying the transaction is authentic).
+The private key enables access to all Bitcoin associated with the corresponding public key.
-5. The **Public Key(Pubkey)** is generated from the Private Key using a one-way cryptpgraphic hash function.
+5. The **Public Key(Pubkey)** is generated from the Private Key using a one-way cryptpgraphic hash function - Bitcoin uses ECDSA, an elliptic-curve algorithm.
 It is used by the owner to validate a transaction's digital signature.
+The public key contains the funds of a specified address; when you send someone Bitcoin, you're really sending it to their public key address.